-In the event of an official order being generated for accommodation and/or meals, on behalf of departmental employees attending a conference, workshop, meeting, training course or any related activity, the relevant cost centre manager shall:
+In the event of an official order being generated for accommodation and/or meals, on behalf of departmental employees attending a conference, workshop, meeting, training course or any related activity, the relevant Programme Manager shall:

-- (a) ensure that claims for subsistence and transport submitted by attendees do not include claims for services covered by the order. - (b) ensure that the tax invoice provided by the service provider does not include any impermissible expense items such as alcohol, telephone costs, laundry etc. Expense items of this nature must be borne by the relevant official. - (c) provide the following details prior to payment of the relevant order: - i.
+- (a) Ensure tht claims for subsistence and travelling submitted by attendees do not include claims for services covered by the order - (b) Ensure that the tax invoice provided by the service provider does not include any impermissible expense items such as alcohol, telephone costs, laundry etc. Expense items of this nature must be borne by the relevant officials. - (c) Provide the following details prior to payment of the relevant order: - i.
 Purpose of the activity - ii.
 Duration of the activity (date/s and time/s) - iii.
 List of attendees per day.

-6.5 Management reporting
+6.5 Management Reporting

-Management information shall be provided by the Director: Financial Administration to the Chief Financial Officer regarding the status of the subsistence and transport control account, by the 15th of each month.
+Management information shall be provided by the Director: Financial Management to the Chief Financial Officer regarding the status of the subsistence and travelling control account, by the 15th of each month.